kpchi/hackaguide/Pre-Planning/Wifi.md

 - On-site Support
 	- Anyone from venue's Network Admin team around on-site if something happens?
-	- (Optional) SNMP Traps of network utilisation so people can make a visualization of network traffic?
+	- (optional) Access to live information about how much bandwidth has been used and which protocols?
+Done via SNMP Traps of the Wifi AP's

 ---